debuglevel/omnitracker-git/README.md

 458804  | \(Alle Ordner)\00.
 Basisdaten\00.
 03 Web-Funktionen\OnOpen
 ```

-# Export all scripts
+## Export all scripts
 To export all scripts to a local directory named `target`, use the `export` command:
 ```
 $ java -jar .\build\libs\omnitrackergit-0.0.1-SNAPSHOT-all.jar export target
 ```

-# Commit all scripts
+## Commit all scripts
 To commit the current state of all scripts to the git repository defined in your configuration, use the `commit` command:
 ```
 $ java -jar .\build\libs\omnitrackergit-0.0.1-SNAPSHOT-all.jar commit
 ```

+# Docker
+See `docker-compose.yml` for an example how to run this tool with Docker (which might be especially useful for running as a daemon).

+# Security
+For MSSQL, you should create a special user which has read-only access the
+`scripts`, `ProblemArea`, `stringTranslations` and `stringTransShort` tables.